The danger is that we’ll remove protections and systems that keep the earth — and us — healthy.

 Vishen: Why did you give this speech?

 Tom: This speech was given to create a new bridge between science and spirituality.
-Science being the way that we come to understand the vast beauty of the natural world (of which we are a part), and spirituality is the discipline of living a meaningful life through our relationship to the human spirit.
+Science is the way that we come to understand the vast beauty of the natural world (of which we are a part), and spirituality is the discipline of living a meaningful life through our relationship to the human spirit.
 These have existed across an artificial rift based on how we’ve constructed institutions around them.
 They are not intrinsically at odds.

 Vishen: Tom, you quit your regular jobs and gave yourself the title “Lab Director of the Planet.”
 On your own dime, you’ve traveled around the world to help connect innovators working on technology that can save the environment.
 Why did you take that leap?